Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 However, in 1916 Albert Einstein published his General Theory of Relativity.
 One of its consequences was that masses bend the curvature of the space, and the light bends too in the proximity of (big) masses.
 While sounding so bizarre in that time, the new theory predicted a small, but measurable effect of light bending near the Sun.

-To measure this effect, astronomer needed a full solar eclipse.
+To measure this effect, astronomers needed a full solar eclipse.
 Such an eclipse happened in 1919, and the measurement of shifts of stars near Sun disk did demonstrate a small shift merely about one angular second predicted by the theory!

 Since then, the light bending has been observed many times while watching remote galaxes, and it was called gravitational lensing.
 Still, this effect measures only in parts of angular seconds.